joshydavid/information-security-study-notes/resources/networking.md

 The internet is a giant network that consists of many small networks within itself, it allows devices and servers to communicate and share information through set of standardized protocols known as Internet Protocol (IP)

+**Commonly Used Protocols**

+- TCP: ensures reliable data transmission (web browsing, email) [Reliability > Speed]
+- UDP: provides faster, communication for applications like live streaming or gaming, packets may be lost.
+[Speed > Reliability]

 ![Internet](./images/networking/internet.png)

 ## Identifying Devices on a Network